 You can also enhance visibility by reflecting car lights.
 Apart from reflectors on your bike, have as many reflective bits on your body as possible.
 It is highly recommended to have reflective bands around your ankles, as their up and down motion makes it really obvious that you are a cyclist.
 Also wear a high-visibility vest: it doesn’t MATTER what it looks like – it just matters that you get to where you are going in one piece.
 These can be bought very cheaply.

-Below are Links to Our Most Popular Posts on Winter Cycling Gear
+Links to Our Most Popular Posts on Winter Cycling Gear

 How to use this slideshow: Clicking on a picture will take you to that post.
 Hovering your mouse over a pic will pause the slideshow.
 On the right and left, there are arrows to move ahead or back.